-The Citizens' Oversight Committee had the following members as of June 30, 2016, all of whom were appointed by the District's Board of Trustees with two year terms, with a maximum of three consecutive terms of office:
+The Citizens' Oversight Committee had the following members as of June 30, 2017, all of whom were appointed by the District's Board of Trustees with two year terms, with a maximum of three consecutive terms of office:

-Name Title Representation Education Code Section Ed Oremen Chairperson Community -at- Large 15282(a) Rosalie Schwartz, Ph.D.
-Vice Chairperson Community -at- Large 15282(a) Thomas Kaye, Ph.D.
-Active in the Support and Organization 15282(a)(5) momas Raye, Fil.D.
-Member of the Community College District Pierre Domercq Member Community -at- Large 15282(a) William Newell Student Member Student who is Currently Enrolled in the District 15282(a)(4) William Newell and Active in a Community College Group Linda Zintz Member Community -at- Large 15282(a) Jane Gawronski, Ph.D.
+Name Title Representation Education Code Section Glen Sparrow, Ph.D.
+Chairperson Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Thomas Scanlan Vice Chairperson Community -at- Large 15282(a) Bill Baber Member Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Pierre Domercq Member Community -at- Large 15282(a) Jane Gawronski, Ph.D.
 Member Active in a Senior Citizens' Organization 15282(a)(2) Gerald Hosenkamp, J.D.
-Member Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Glen Sparrow, Ph.D.
-Member Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Scott Crosby Member Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Leslie Bruce, J.D.
-Member Community -at- Large 15282(a) Sarah Kruer Jager Member Active in a Business Organization 15282(a)(1) Thomas Scanlan Member Community -at- Large 15282(a) Jean-Paul de Kervor Member Community -at- Large 15282(a) Christopher Ward Member Community -at- Large 15282(a)
+Member Active in a Bona Fide Taxpayers' Organization 15282(a)(3) Sarah Kruer Jager Member Active in a Business Organization 15282(a)(1) The area of Marcon Dis D Member Active in the Support and Organization 15282(a)(5) Thomas Kaye, Ph.D. of the Community College District Rosalie Schwartz, Ph.D.
+Vice Chairperson Community -at- Large 15282(a) Tad Tobar Student Member Student who is Currently Enrolled in the District 15282(a)(4) Linda Zintz Member Community -at- Large 15282(a)